 All expenditures related to capital additions at Catawba and expenditures related to distributive generation units that have not been declared commercial are capitalized as construction work in progress until such time as they are completed and transferred to Electric Plant in Service.
-Interest is not capitalized on capital additions.
 Depreciation expense is recognized on these assets after they are transferred to Electric Plant in Service.